botpress/documentation-v12/docs/building-chatbots/developers/inter-bot-communication-delegation.md

 --------------------

-In this tutorial, you will learn how a chatbot could "delegate" questions or tasks to other bots.
+A chatbot can "delegate" questions or tasks to other bots.
 We call this concept "inter-bot" communication.

 The code for this example is available in the [examples](https://github.com/botpress/botpress/tree/master/examples/interbot) directory of our GitHub repository (update `workspaces.json` with the three bots if you copied them).